 There’s no better company on a hike than your perpetually stoked four-legged friend.
-But figuring out which walks are dog friendly isn’t always easy.
+But finding dog friendly walks isn’t always easy.
 As a rule of thumb, dogs are never allowed in national parks, but there’s dog friendly walking in heaps of conservation parks, state forests, and recreation areas around Brisbane!

 The Queensland Parks website even has a nifty little feature which allows you to filter areas where dogs are allowed on-leash.
 We’ve done the hard yakka to give you 11 of the best dog friendly walks near Brisbane (and a little further out, too, if you’re up for the drive).
 Read on so you and Fido can get out there, stat!